-1. You can download the software via a provided download link or, if applicable, install it via the provided software DVD.
-To install the software, start the 'SETUP' program in the 'SOFTWARE' folder.
-2. The installation program displays a dialog and suggests to install the software in the C:\"FILENAME" directory on the hard disk.
+- 1. The software can be installed directly from the installation CD-ROM.
+To install the software, start the SETUP program in the SOFTWARE folder of the CD-ROM. - 2.
+The installation program displays a dialog and suggests to install the software in the C:\"FILENAME" directory on the hard disk.
 You may accept this suggestion with OK or [ENTER], or you may change the path as desired.
-Installation is then performed automatically.
-3. During the installation process a new program group for the software is created in the Windows Program Manager.
+Installation is then performed automatically. - During the installation process a new program group for the software is created in the Windows Program Manager.
 In the program group an icon for starting the software is created automatically.
-When installation is successfully completed the installation program displays "Setup OK".
-4. After successful installation the software can be started with a left mouse button double-click on the icon.
+When installation is successfully completed the installation program displays "Setup OK". - 4.
+After successful installation the software can be started with a left mouse button double-click on the icon.

-WindowsTM is a registered trademark of Microsoft Corp.
-VGATM is a trademark of International Business Machines Corp.
+Windows $^{\text{TM}}$ is a registered trademark of Microsoft Corp.
+VGA^{TM} is a trademark of International Business Machines Corp.